Visual perception: Transduction

 Transduction is the process through which energy from environmental stimuli is converted to neural activity.
-The retina contains three different cell layers: photoreceptor layer, bipolar cell layer and ganglion cell layer.
+The retina contains three different cell layers: photoreceptor layer, bipolar cell layer, and ganglion cell layer.
 The photoreceptor layer where transduction occurs is farthest from the lens.
 It contains photoreceptors with different sensitivities called rods and cones.
-The cones are responsible for color perception and are of three distinct types labelled red, green and blue.
+The cones are responsible for color perception and are of three distinct types labeled red, green, and blue.
 Rods are responsible for the perception of objects in low light.
 Photoreceptors contain within them a special chemical called a photopigment, which is embedded in the membrane of the lamellae; a single human rod contains approximately 10 million of them.
 The photopigment molecules consist of two parts: an opsin (a protein) and retinal (a lipid).
 There are 3 specific photopigments (each with their own wavelength sensitivity) that respond across the spectrum of visible light.
 When the appropriate wavelengths (those that the specific photopigment is sensitive to) hit the photoreceptor, the photopigment splits into two, which sends a signal to the bipolar cell layer, which in turn sends a signal to the ganglion cells, the axons of which form the optic nerve and transmit the information to the brain.
 If a particular cone type is missing or abnormal, due to a genetic anomaly, a color vision deficiency, sometimes called color blindness will occur.